wickedsick1600/jay-tools/_shared/GLOBAL_CONTEXT.md

 ## Security rules

 - API keys live **only in Netlify environment variables**, accessed **only from serverless functions**.
 Never in client JS.
 Never committed to the repo.
+- **`OPENAI_MODEL` is required** for the Prompt Enhancer function — there is no hardcoded default model id in code.
+- Netlify **secrets scanning** compares env var **values** to repository files.
+Never paste real model ids, API keys, or tokens into Markdown, HTML, or JS that gets committed, or builds can fail.
 - The `netlify/functions/` directory is the only place that touches secrets.
 - Rate-limit any serverless function that calls a paid or quota-limited third-party API.